PEHGP/ssDripPipeline/README.md

         "SeqDataPath":"/data/yeat/cleandata/",
         //bowtie2-build outputs, it must be an absolute path.
 GenomeIndex indicates the prefix name of bowtie2-build results.
         "GeomeIndex":"/data/yeast/genome/GenomeIndex",
-        //Effective genome size, it used for peak calling, normalization, and peaks proportion calculation.
+        //Effective genome size, it used for peak calling, normalization and peaks proportion calculation.
         "GenomeSize":"12345",
         //Threads of some third-party software.
         "Thread":"10",